 London Opinion - the most influential cover

-by Tony Quinn
+by Anthony Quinn

-London Opinion cover of Kitchener
+London Opinion Kitchener cover

 by Alfred Leete: 5 September 1914

-London Opinion cartoon by Alfred Leete 5 September 1914
+London Opinion cartoon by Alfred Leete 5 September 1914 reinforced Kitchener's recruitment campaign

 Russian version of Kitchener poster from